Praveenpn180/snake-and-ladder-game/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
+3. Ensure you have Node.js installed on your system.
-3. Run `npm install` to install the dependencies.
+4. Run `npm install` to install the dependencies.
-4. Run `node snakeLadderGame.js` to start the game.
+5. Run `npm start` to start the game.
-5. Follow the on-screen instructions to play the game.
+6. Follow the on-screen instructions to play the game.

 ## Usage

 ```javascript
 const { createNewSnakeLadderGame } = require('./snakeLadderGame');